Minimum-gain Pole Placement with Sparse Static Feedback: Introduction

 \section{Introduction}

-The Eigenvalue/Pole Assignment Problem (EAP) using static state feedback is one of the central problems in the design of Linear Time Invariant (LTI) control systems.
+The Eigenvalue/Pole Assignment Problem (EAP) using static state feedback is one of the central problems in the design of Linear Time Invariant (LTI) control systems (e.g., see \cite{RS-LN-TN-AP:14,YP:16a}).
 It plays a key role in system stabilization and shaping its transient behavior.
 Given the following LTI system

 where $x\in\real^{n}$ is the state of the LTI system, $u\in\real^{m}$ is the control input, $A\in\real^{n\times n}$, $B\in\real^{n\times m}$, and $\mc{D}$ denotes either the continuous time differential operator or the discrete-time shift operator, the EAP involves finding a real feedback matrix $F\in\real^{m\times n}$ such that the eigenvalues of the closed loop matrix $A_c(F)\triangleq A+BF$ coincide with a given set $\mc{S} = \{\lambda_1,\lambda_2,\cdots,\lambda_n\}$ that is closed under complex conjugation.